marcolivierkeekae-droid/Digital-Portfolio/application.md

   <br>

-  <p><strong>To:</strong><br>
+  <p>To:<br>
   The Human Resource Manager<br>
   Subnet Solutions<br>
   P O BOX 116<br>
   Gaborone</p>

-  <p><strong>Subject:</strong>Application for Industrial Attachment</p>
+  <p>Subject:Application for Industrial Attachment</p>

   <p>Dear Sir/Madam,</p>

   <p>
-    This letter hereby serves as a formal application for an industrial attachment opportunity at <strong>Subnet Solutions</strong> as part of my studies in <strong>Computer Systems Engineering</strong>.
+    This letter hereby serves as a formal application for an industrial attachment opportunity at Subnet Solutions as part of my studies in Computer Systems Engineering.
 I am eager to acquire practical experience,which i believe will be very useful to me towards my future endeavors, and also help deepen my understanding of how technology is applied in real-world business environments.
   </p>

 <p>